sunil12738/ComputerGraphics/README.md

 # ComputerGraphics
-The various assignments done as the part of computer graphics course.
+The various projects/assignments done as the part of computer graphics course.
+Each of the folder has its own readme containing description of projects/assignments.